Parmer County License Hearing Guide

 Refusing to submit to a breath or blood test in Texas carries significantly harsher penalties than failing the test.

-• Refusal penalty: The suspension period for refusing a breath or blood test for a first-time DUI offense in Texas is typically 180 days to 2 years.
+• Refusal penalty: The suspension period for a first-time refusal is 180 days.

-• Implied consent law in Texas: Texas, like all states, has an implied consent law.
-This means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to do so carries its own set of penalties, separate from the criminal charges.
+• Implied Consent Law: Texas, like most states, has an implied consent law.
+This means that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to testing can result in a longer license suspension than failing the test.

 The ALR/Administrative Hearing